bvtujo/copilot-wordpress/README.md

   --deploy
 ```

-About 20 minutes later, Copilot will print a load balancer URL from which you can log in to your new wordpress installation with the default credentials (`user/bitnami`).
+About 20 minutes later, Copilot will print a load balancer URL from which you can log in to your new wordpress installation by going to the `/login` path and entering the default credentials (`user/bitnami`).

 The bulk of this time is spent creating the RDS database and parameter group.
 Under the hood, Copilot has created: